 · adequate structure of written answer (link with the question, logical order of arguments, link between sentences and between paragraphs)

-Students may bring to the exam the European treaties as well as the documentation package.
-Authorised documents may not be annotated.
-Students may however highlight and/or flag certain sections in authorised documents.
+Students may bring the European treaties as well as the coursepack.
+Only the coursepack printed by DUC and the official edition of the Treaties (printed by the Office of Publications of the EU or a publisher) are authorised.
+No home-printed documents will be accepted.
+The authorised documents may not be annotated.
+Students may however highlight and/or flag certain sections.
 They may write a few letters or words on flags in order to mark specific locations in the course pack.
 Students may bring a monolingual and/or a bilingual dictionary.

 Catherine Barnard, The Substantive Law of the EU: The Four Freedoms, Oxford : OUP, 2019 (Sixth Edition).
 Reference book on internal market.

 Paul Craig et Gráinne de Búrca, EU Law: Text, Cases, and Materials, Oxford : OUP, 20120 (Seventh Edition).
 Also covers constitutional law.

 Karen Davies, Understanding European Union Law, Routledge (7th Edition) 2019.
 Covers both constitutional law and internal market in a very concise manner.